twotoasters/project-example/Docs/CodingStyle/Objective-C.md

 ### Protocol Naming

-When creating protocols for use as delegates, you should alwasy model the method similar to how Apple names UITableView Data Source methods.
+When creating protocols for use as delegates, you should model the method similar to how Apple names UITableView Data Source methods.

 ````objective-c
 	// Wrong